ahsanrizvi99/realtime-web-attack-detection-ml/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute this project with proper attribution.